 Authenzo has built a better mouse trap without “reinventing the wheel.”
 Rather, their spring loaded design is a refinement of the age-old traditional mouse trap, famous from Looney Toons even if some of us have never seen one in real life.
 Unlike those cartoon mouse-traps, the Authenzo 5006 is made of easily sanitized ABS plastic and stainless steel.
 It comes in a pack of six.

 It includes a bait-setting lever so you don’t have to put your fingers in harm’s way.
 It snaps shut when triggered with only 15 grams, meaning it works for small mice as well as rats.
 It also has a claimed 50% stronger spring than other mouse traps.
 While any spring loaded trap poses some risk for dog and cat paws, it’s much safer than poison traps.
+Now you can concentrate on the best charcoal grill and that steak.

 #2 Acmind Mouse Trap – Honorable MentionWHY WE LIKE IT: This better mouse trap has a wide stainless steel claw, a strong spring and a detachable bait cup that makes it easier to set.
 It’s great for people who want a simple, poison-free rodent control solution in basements and other indoor areas.